-***Mad props to Business Blueprint, Carmen Williams and my automation guru Jorge at Three Steps Business for helping me put foundations in place that make me feel just that little bit more worthy when it comes to the term ‘Small Business Champion.***
+***Mad props to business coaching group Business Blueprint, my mentor Carmen Williams and my automation guru Jorge at Three Steps Business for helping me put foundations in place that make me feel just that little bit more worthy when it comes to the term ‘Small Business Champion.***

 Clea Sherman is a journalist, freelance copywriter (and award-nominated small business owner!!).
 She really digs working with small businesses to help them attract more clients through blogs, website copy and other content.